Towards Fully Autonomous Drone-Based Last-Mile Delivery: Last-Mile Delivery Using Autonomous Vehicles with Drones

-Constraint (1) ensures that each group is covered by only one AV.
-This constraint also imposes that all groups are covered because each group is assigned to exactly one AV.
-Constraint (2) indicates that the total cost should be smaller than the available budget.
-Note that the budget minus the total cost will be the delivery company's profits.
-Constraint (3) dictates that the number of customer locations covered by a vehicle should be smaller than its capacity.
-Specifically, $\matr{M}^{VG}_{i,j} = 1$, if group $j \in G$ is covered by vehicle $i \in V$.
-Thus, if we multiply $\matr{M}^{VG}_{i,j}$ by $\sum\limits_{k \in D}\matr{M}^{GD}_{j,k}$ (\emph{i.e.,} the total number of customer locations of group $j$), we obtain the total number of customer locations for the group that is covered by vehicle $i \in V$.
-If we repeat this for all groups that are covered by vehicle $v$, we get the total number of customer locations covered by vehicle $v$, which should be smaller than its capacity.
-Constraint (4) is used to ensure that each vehicle has enough gas to serve all customer locations assigned to it.
-Constraint (5) enforces that the total operation time of a vehicle does not exceed the available time of the vehicle.
-This means that the vehicle should return to the original position before the available time is expired.
-Finally, Constraint (6) is an equality constraint that defines the total amount of time that a vehicle has waited for its drones to complete delivery.
+Constraint (1) ensures that each group is covered by only one AV, and all groups are covered.
+Constraint (2) indicates that the total cost should be smaller than the available budget $b$.
+Constraint (3) dictates that the number of customer locations covered by an AV should be smaller than the AV's capacity.
+Recall that $\matr{M}^{VG}_{i,j} = 1$, if group $j \in G$ is covered by vehicle $i \in V$.
+Thus, if we multiply $\matr{M}^{VG}_{i,j}$ by $\sum\limits_{k \in L}\matr{M}^{LG}_{j,k}$ (\emph{i.e.,} the total number of customer locations of group $j$), we obtain the total number of customer locations of the group covered by an AV $i \in V$.
+If we repeat this computation for all groups, we get the total number of customer locations covered by an AV $v$, which should be smaller than its capacity.
+Constraint (4) is used to ensure that each AV has enough gas to serve all customer locations assigned to it.
+Constraint (5) enforces that the total operation time of an AV does not exceed the available time of the AV.
+This means that an AV should return to its original location before its available time is expired.
+Finally, Constraint (6) is an equality constraint that defines the total amount of time that an AV has waited for its drones to complete delivery.